VoxDroid/KemonoDownloader/CODE_OF_CONDUCT.md

 - Publicly disclosing security vulnerabilities without coordination, as outlined in our [Security Policy](SECURITY.md).
 - Other conduct which could reasonably be considered inappropriate in a professional setting.

-Given that KemonoDownloader interacts with content from Kemono.su, we expect all participants to respect the intellectual property rights of creators and adhere to ethical standards when using the tool.
+Given that KemonoDownloader interacts with content from Kemono.cr, we expect all participants to respect the intellectual property rights of creators and adhere to ethical standards when using the tool.
 Misuse of the tool to harm creators or violate their rights will not be tolerated.

 ## Scope